Exempt Companies in the United States Virgin Islands

 The US Virgin Islands is not included in any tax treaty to which the United States is a party.
 The US Virgin Islands government has no legal authority to enter tax treaties with foreign countries on its behalf.
 In particular, all FATCA Model 1 and Model 2 Intergovernmental Agreements exclude the reporting of the US Virgin Islands and Financial Institutions located within the US Virgin Islands.

-Neither the US nor the US Virgin Islands has adopted the OECD’s Common Reporting Standards (CRS), so there is no need to report ownership of accounts or beneficial ownership of companies in this context.
+Neither the US nor the US Virgin Islands have adopted the OECD’s Common Reporting Standards (CRS), so there is no need to report ownership of accounts or beneficial ownership of companies in this context.

 Let’s Have a Look at Summary Benefits